Advancing Social Innovation

 It spans multiple SDG areas including health, education, youth, women and children, nutrition, and economic empowerment.

-The Program offers a bespoke package of systems change frameworks applied to partner engagement, socio-ecological systems, leadership development, policy advocacy and innovative financing.
+The programme offers a bespoke package of systems change frameworks applied to partner engagement, socio-ecological systems, leadership development, policy advocacy and innovative financing.

 As well as programmatic capacity development, participants will be invited to identify with reflective practice in their own work.